Harriet Jacobs: Background: Abolitionism and early feminism

 John S. Jacobs got more and more involved with abolitionism, i. e. the anti-slavery movement led by William Lloyd Garrison.
 He undertook several lecture tours, either alone or with fellow abolitionists, among them Frederick Douglass, three years his junior.
 In 1849, John S. Jacobs took responsibility for the Anti-Slavery Office and Reading Room in Rochester, New York.
 His sister Harriet supported him, having been relieved of the daily care for her children (Joseph had left the Boston print shop where his mother had apprenticed him after suffering from racist abuse and had gone on a whaling voyage while his mother had been in England, and Louisa had been sent to a boarding school).

-The former "slave girl" who had never been to school, and whose life had mostly been confined by the struggle for her own survival in dignity and that of her children, now found herself in circles that were about to change America through their - by the standards of the time - radical set of ideas.
+The former "slave girl" who had never been to school, and whose life had mostly been confined by the struggle for her own survival in dignity and that of her children, now found herself in circles that were about to change America through their ideas, then considered radical.
 The Reading Room was in the same building as the newspaper The North Star, run by Frederick Douglass, who today is considered the most influential African American of his century.
 Jacobs lived at the house of the white couple Amy and Isaac Post.
 Douglass and the Posts were staunch enemies of slavery and racism, and supporters of women's suffrage.
 The year before, Douglass and Amy Post had attended the Seneca Falls Convention, the world's first convention on women's rights, and had signed the Declaration of Sentiments, which demanded equal rights for women.